q-viper/q-viper.github.io/_posts/2020-10-20-corn-infection-detection-data-preparation.md

 * I am using only one label i.e. infected.
 You can change it later too.

 ## Image Manipulation
-As i stated earlier, annotation is incorrect.
-May be this is the problem with my camera or my Vott version but i highly recommend you to check if annotation and your image is aligned right.
+As I stated earlier, annotation is incorrect.
+May be this is the problem with my camera or my Vott version but I highly recommend you to check if annotation and your image is aligned right.
 You can follow [Check Bounding Box](#Check-Bounding-Box) section. hence we have to rotate our image to 90 degree.
 It is easy to do this using Numpy's rot90.

 ## Image Agumentation
 Agumentation of image is tricky because of the Annotation.
 If we were dealing with classification problem then it would have been lot easier but instead, we are dealing with annotated image and the label is a value of Bounding Box.
 So while agumenting image, we also have to agument our annotation values too.
 This problem has taken my days.
 I will share the codes later.

 ## Image Feeding
 Image now has to be feed onto some model inorder to train it.
-But first i am going to train a simple Region Network which will classify a given patch into one of infected/non-infected class.
+But first I am going to train a simple Region Network which will classify a given patch into one of infected/non-infected class.
 Because the architectures like RCNN are based on this same idea whether the current part of image is background or foreground.
-The problem of Region Proposal on this Corn Infection is hard and i am trying to figure it out soon.
+The problem of Region Proposal on this Corn Infection is hard and I am trying to figure it out soon.

 # Implementation
 First make our helper functions ready along with some default directory values.